pantrypoints/sp/content/en/research/countries/china/xi/chapter-01b.md

 - the people's growing need for a better life
 - unbalanced and inadequate development

-This major political judgment embodies the dialectical unity of contradictory movements and social changes, is a profound reflection of historic achievements and historic changes, and is a major achievement of Xi Jinping Thought on Socialism with Chinese Characteristics for a New Era.
+This major political judgment embodies the dialectical unity of contradictory movements and social changes.

+This is:
+- a profound reflection of historic achievements and changes.
+- a major achievement of Xi Jinping Thought

 Contradiction is the source and driving force of the development of things.

 Human society is constantly moving forward in the course of the movement of basic social contradictions.

 Every era has major social contradictions corresponding to the nature and situation of basic social contradictions.

-The Communist Party of China attaches importance to the use of the Marxist theory of contradiction to analyze and judge the main contradictions in society, and to determine the party's guiding principles, strategic objectives and policy measures accordingly, so as to promote the continuous development of Chinese society.
+The CCP attaches importance to the use of the Marxist theory of contradiction to analyze and judge the main contradictions in society, and to determine the party's guiding principles, strategic objectives and policy measures accordingly, so as to promote the continuous development of Chinese society.

-After the establishment of the basic socialist system, the Eighth National Congress of the Communist Party of China in 1956 clearly put forward and explained for the first time the main contradictions in our society:
+After the establishment of the basic socialist system, the Eighth National Congress of the CCP in 1956 clearly put forward and explained for the first time the main contradictions in our society:

 "The main contradiction in our country is already the contradiction between the people's demand for the establishment of an advanced industrial country and the reality of a backward agricultural country, and the contradiction between the people's need for rapid economic and cultural development and the current situation in which the economy and culture cannot meet the people's needs."

 After careful discussion and study in the early stage of reform and opening up, the "Resolution on Several Historical Issues Concerning the Party Since the Founding of the People's Republic of China" adopted by the Sixth Plenary Session of the 11th CPC Central Committee further defined the main contradiction in our society: "After the socialist transformation is basically completed, the main contradiction to be resolved in our country is the contradiction between the people's growing material and cultural needs and backward social production."

-This judgment, on the one hand, inherits the judgment of the Eighth National Congress of the Communist Party of China, and on the other ahand, it is more in line with China's reality, and it is more concise and clear, and was confirmed at the 12th National Congress of the Communist Party of China.
+This judgment, on the one hand, inherits the judgment of the Eighth National Congress of the CCP, and on the other ahand, it is more in line with China's reality, and it is more concise and clear, and was confirmed at the 12th National Congress of the CCP.
 From then until the 19th Party Congress, our Party has continued to use this judgment and expression.

 Marxism tells us that the transformation of the main contradictions in society is closely related to the level of development of the social productive forces and is not subject to human will.
 From the perspective of social production, after more than 40 years of rapid development through reform and opening up, fundamental changes have taken place in the long-standing shortage economy and insufficient supply;